aakash140799/Algorithms/StableMatching/3. Stable Roommate Problem/README.md

 1)  either all having one proposal from someone else.
 2)  one having his preference list emptied.

-if condition 2 is met, col1 says we can not have any stable matching.
+**if condition 2 is met, col(1) says we can not have any stable matching.**

 col2. *if at any stage of proposal, x proposes to y, then*
 - *x can not have a better partner than y.*

+        direcly implied from col(1), since x must have been rejected be all his first preferences, before he could propose to y.

 - *y can not have a inferior partner than x.*

         Let we have a stable matching M, in which (y, z) are paired, and y prefer x to z. since by col2.1, x also prefer y to his current partner, we have a unstable pairing, because x and y both prefer each other over their current partners.

 col3. *if after first stage every person end up holding a proposal, then preference list of y, who holds a proposal from x , can be reduced using*
-- *delete all who are inferior than x.*
+- *delete all person who are inferior than x.*
-- *delete all who hold a better proposal than y can offer to them.*
+- *delete all person who hold a better proposal than y can offer to them.*
 - *y is first on x's list and x is last on y's list.*
 - *if a appears on b's list, then b appears on a's list.*